BinLiang-NLP/Sentic-GCN/README.md

 ```

 ## See Also
-* The original knowledge base of [SenticNet](https://sentic.net/) can be found at https://sentic.net/downloads/.
+* The original knowledge base of [SenticNet](https://sentic.net/) could be found at https://sentic.net/downloads/.

 ## Credits